truist/reveal.js/slides/electricity-house/electricity.md

 15A (typical circuit) * 120V (USA) = 1800W on a single circuit

-One 15A circuit can handle (one of):
+One 15A (1800W) circuit can handle a max of:

-* 30 60W light bulbs
-* 200 equivalent LED bulbs
-* 2 small toasters
-* 1 hair dryer
 * 1 area heater
+* or 1 hair dryer
+* or 2 small toasters
+* or 30 60W light bulbs
+* or 200 60W-equivalent LED bulbs

+## Naming things

+The people who named the things in the electrical domain were experts.

+So the names are all weird and misleading.

+If you're confused, it's not just you.

+(For example: wire gauges, "14/2", grounding, current, "three-way switch", GFCI, CAFCI)

 # Household electrical dangers